Pewbeam Documentation

 Free plan limits

 The free plan includes 60 minutes of transcription per week.
-You'll see a warning at 55 minutes.
+You'll see a warning at 55 minutes ("STT time running low — 5 minutes remaining").
 When the limit is reached, transcription stops automatically but manual Bible search continues to work.
 The limit resets every Sunday.

 Bible verse detection